HadrienG2/copy-on-write-ptr/README.md

    1. Two threads attempt to write new values into CoW data at the same time, potentially causing multiple lazy copies.
    2. A thread attempts to assign a new value to the pointer while another is performing a write to the contained data.

-Another data race that cannot be avoided (in a library-based copy-on-write implementation) is that writing to CoW data potentially invalidates the address of that data.
+Another data race that cannot be avoided (in a library-based copy-on-write implementation at least) is that writing to CoW data potentially invalidates the address of that data.
 Therefore, client threads should be very careful when holding long-lived references to CoW data that may be asynchronously written to.
 This is a general concern when using container libraries, though, so threaded code authors should be aware of it.